stepcode/stepcode.github.io/Getting_started.md

 ### Install git

-Windows users: use [msysgit](http://code.google.com/p/msysgit/), which also includes working versions of bison and flex.
-The app referenced in GitHub Bootcamp (link below) may work as well, but it does not include bison and flex.
+Windows users: [msysgit](http://code.google.com/p/msysgit/) is known to work.
+The app referenced in GitHub Bootcamp (link below) should work as well.

 For OSX, see [GitHub Bootcamp](https://help.github.com/articles/set-up-git)

 For Linux, install git through your package manager.

-Alternately (not recommended): download an archive of the current code with **no** revision history by clicking [here](https://github.com/stepcode/stepcode/zipball/master).
+Alternately (not recommended): download an archive of the latest code with **no** revision history by clicking [here](https://github.com/stepcode/stepcode/zipball/master).